 Be sure to compare a couple of different providers before signing up.
-Most run on AT&T or Sprint’s network but Page Plus Cellular offers access to Verizon’s network.
-In addition, some providers, such as Total Call Mobile, may be a better choice if you need to call internationally.
+Most run on AT&T, T-Mobile or Sprint networks but Page Plus Cellular offers access to Verizon’s network.
+In addition, some providers, such as H20 Wireless, may be a better choice if you need to call internationally.

-We’ve covered the big three, but there are still plenty more ways to save.
-Sometimes, we get so hung up on our major expenses that we ignore the little fees that nickel and dime our bank accounts down to nothing.
+We’ve covered the big three expenses, but there are still plenty more ways to save.
+Sometimes we get so hung up on our major expenses that we ignore the little fees that nickel-and-dime our bank accounts down to nothing.